align box

 As a fellowship trained and board certified orthopedic surgeon, specializing in hand, wrist, elbow, and shoulder surgery, I have the expertise to treat traumatic, acute, and chronic orthopedic conditions of the upper extremity.
 I am deeply committed to providing the highest quality of personalized care to my patients through up-to-date surgical techniques.
 In my practice, patient care and satisfaction are of utmost importance.
 I pride myself with an unparalleled attentiveness to my patients and to the art of orthopedic surgery.

-For detailed information on carpal tunnel syndrome symptoms, diagnosis, and treatment options, please visit my Omaha Carpal Tunnel website.
+For detailed information on carpal tunnel syndrome symptoms, diagnosis, and treatment options, please visit Omaha Carpal Tunnel.
 Thank you for visiting my website.
 I look forward to meeting you.

 Kayvon D. Izadi MD